Milosz-Lauda/Studia-Informatyka_i_Ekonometria/Projekty/README.md

-The repository contains materials in the form of files related to the bachelor's and master's studies in the Informatics and Econometrics program.
+The folder contains projects completed as part of the bachelor's and master's studies in the Informatics and Econometrics program.

 ---
-Repozytorium zawiera materiały w formie plików związanych ze studiami licencjackimi i magisterskimi na kierunku informatyka i ekonometria.
+Folder zawiera projekty wykonane w ramach studiów licencjackich i magisterskich na kierunku Informatyka i Ekonometria.